-A few serious diseases or insect problems could threaten the hay-scented fern.
+A few severe diseases or insect problems could threaten the hay-scented fern.
 Leaf scorch can cause leaves to fall at summer's peak.

 The Hay-scented fern is a lovely fern to plant around your home.
 Leaves of the fern transform to a greenish-yellow or green hue.
-The plant grows slowly in the shade, but it will grow quite rapidly when it is in moist soil, in full sun.
+The plant grows slowly in the shade but will increase in moist soil in full sun.
 Deer's also use the plant to protect themselves when lying down, so it could draw deer to your house.
 The fern can be planted everywhere in the backyard, the natural area, or in a hanging container.

 These ferns flourish by themselves after they are established.
 Plant bare-root ferns into the soil in which compost is added.
 The ferns are durable and can be tolerant.
 However, to start a colony that will develop, you must work to incorporate compost before planting to ensure proper drainage.
 When the hay-scented ferns are established, they won't require additional care.

 Uses of Hay-Scented Fern